-Last year was another challenging year for HM International Holdings Limited (the "Company") and its subsidiaries (together the "Group").
-We however managed to sustain our core businesses, while continued to focus on our development in technology which would allow us to enhance our clients' experiences with client-centric solutions, and at the same time earning a reasonable profit for our investors.
-Other than technology, we have also continued to focus on strengthening the other two out of three core areas given the intense competition in various perspectives.
-As documented in previous reports, our core focuses are Creativity, Service and Technology - these elements have become so important not only by giving us new opportunities but also an edge to retain our clients.
-To take this even further, we have continued to invest in technology which allowed us to offer resilience to our existing operating platform.
-The advanced operating processes not only streamlining the existing workflow but also attracting talents as we allow our employees to have the flexibility to work remotely at different office locations.
+Last year was definitely a challenging year for HM International Holdings Limited (the "Company") and its subsidiaries (together the "Group").
+We however managed to sustain our core businesses, while continued to focus on our development in technology which would allow us to enhance our clients' experiences with client-centric solutions, and at the same time minimize our loss for the Group.
+Apart from technology, we have also continued to focus on strengthening the other two out of three core areas given the intense competition in various perspectives.
+As documented in previous reports, our core focuses are Innovation, Service Delivery and Applied Technology - these elements have become so important not only by giving us new opportunities but also an edge to retain our clients.
+To take this even further, we continued investing in technologies which enabled us to create resilience to our existing operating platform.
+The advanced operating processes not only streamlining the existing workflow but also attracting talents as we allow our employees to have the flexibility to work remotely at multiple office locations.
 I am delighted to be part of this great company with such gifted employees and I strongly believe that we are one of the most trusted and respected players within the industry.
-With all the uncertainties and challenges in 2020, our Group will remain to be innovative and committed in order to create new opportunities from the existing industry.
+With all the uncertainties and challenges in 2021, our Group will remain to be innovative and committed in order to create new opportunities from the existing industry.